 The Alabama Gulf Coast is one of the most popular spots to hit the beach in the country.
 But while kicking back on the famous white sand with a cold beverage in hand is relaxing, why not add some more action to your visit?
 There are a surprising array of options for enjoying the great outdoors in this neck of the woods.
-To get you started, here are 10 must-do outdoor adventures to heat up your summer.
+To get you started, here are 10 things to do on the Alabama Gulf Coast to heat up your summer.

 1. Grab a paddle for kayaking and stand-up paddleboarding.